dlarrick/pykumo/README.md

 ### API errors
 In early 2023 Mitsubishi appears to have made some change that makes the WiFi adapter less reliable.
 My educated guess is that it has a memory leak.
 See [Issue 105](https://github.com/dlarrick/hass-kumo/issues/105) in the hass-kumo repository for discussion.

-As a result of this issue, if you are seeing `serializer_error` or (especially) `__no_memory` errors consistently when performing operations, it's likely your indoor unit needs power-cycling.
-Unfortunately the easiest way is probably at the breaker.
+As a result of this issue, if you are seeing `serializer_error` or (especially) `__no_memory` errors consistently when performing operations, it's likely that your indoor unit needs power-cycling.
+Unfortunately the easiest way is probably at the circuit breaker for the entire mini-split system.

 ## Interactive Use
 It's possible to use pykumo in an interactive shell to do debugging, investigation of possible new features, and so on.